 - Grow in hope, holiness, faith and love for God

-In our varied extra-curricular club programme, there are a number of clubs organised by Miss Byrne, our Lay School Chaplain, and supported by members of the Ignite Team or other students or staff.
+In our varied extra-curricular club programme, there are a number of clubs organised by Mrs Ryan, our Lay School Chaplain, and supported by members of the Ignite Team or other students or staff.
 We have been running Youth Alpha for a few years now, where students have an opportunity to explore big questions of life in a beautiful way, with thought-provoking discussion and fun included.
 Our Gospel Choir meets every week for fun, lively singing, and often performs or leads singing at key school events and assemblies, along with our other school choirs.
 There are on-going opportunities for praying in different ways at lunch and break times that vary throughout the year also (for e.g. meditation club in our school chapel).

 A number of staff gather once a week in our school chapel for a time of reflection and prayer, as a chance to stop during the busy-ness of the week and come together as a community.
 Some of our school governors occasionally attend staff prayers as well.